pantheon-systems/documentation/source/content/guides/decoupled/wp-backend-starters/04-configure-existing.md

 integration: [--]
 ---

 Pantheon offers a [back-end starter project](/guides/decoupled/wp-backend-starters/create) to simplify the process of configuring a WordPress site for use with our Front-End starter kits.
 However, you can configure an existing backend project to use one of Pantheon's Front-End starter kits.

-Follow the steps below to configure an existing WordPress backend project to work with one of our Front-End starter kits.
+The settings below are configured out-of-the-box when using a starter kit, but must be configured manually if a starter kit wasn't used.

 ## Before You begin